From Housemates to Soulmates

 1. Ask the Big Question

-The big question is this: What do we want to build together?
+Think about it.
 Talk about it.
-Think about it.
 Go on date nights and discuss it.
 If your future is not on your radar right now, move it into view.
 Take the time to consider it and talk about it.
-Send this to your spouse (or read it with them) and start making a plan together.
+Send this email to your spouse (or read it with them) and start making a plan together.

 2. Define the Problem